 My dream for Austin is that there would be a great appetite for the presence of God that would allow His Glory to move in the city.
 God gave me such a love for Austin and its people, and then granted me favor to do those things that He has given me such a passion for – the desires of my heart.
 One of my prayers is to see people as He sees them, and then help them activate their gifts.
 It is a joy to partner with Him to see others jump into the river of life!

 One dream has been to teach people about both physical and emotional healing so the Body of Christ can walk out of a place of woundedness and see the destiny of individuals, and Austin’s corporate destiny, fulfilled.
 That is happening now.
-Luke 4:18 Ministries sponsors monthly meetings at the Austin Baptist Association, attended by all faith streams.
+Luke 4:18 Ministries sponsors many healing prayer training classes, attended by all faith streams.
 I see more teaching in the future, both here and abroad!

 Another dream – for the entire Body of Christ to see that we are in a spiritual war, that the enemy is not flesh and blood, but principalities and the powers of darkness.
 We must understand what Paul is talking about in Ephesians 6:10-18, and that Jesus came to destroy the works of Satan.
 It is our job to recover the ground he has stolen.
 It is God’s aim that the Body of Christ walk in the Spirit, in divine health, as overcomers by the Blood of the Lamb and the Word of our testimony, and that we love not our lives unto death.